coocos/toy-tracer/README.md

 Notice the soft shadows cast by the spheres, ambient occlusion outlining the corners of box, the mirror-like reflections of the large sphere and the refractive sphere at the front.
 32 samples are cast for both soft shadows and ambient occlusion and each pixel uses 4 samples for supersampling.

-Reflective spheres with a refractive sphere in the middle with sharp shadows:
+A refractive sphere displaying the spheres behind it:

 ![toy-tracer](docs/spheres.png)